-|Capacitor||$60 - $200|
+|Capacitor||$60 - $300|

-|Bulb||$75 - $200|
+|Bulb||$100 - $200|

 |Backlight||$100 - $200|

-|HDMI Port||$200 - $300|
+|HDMI Port||$200 - $350|

-|Motherboard||$200 - $400|
+|Motherboard||$200 - $450|

-|Screen||$400 - $1,000+|
+|Screen||$400 - $4,200|

 |Panel||$400 - $5,000|

 Fuse replacement in a TV costs between $60 and $150 and is one of the easier replacement jobs for a repairman.
 Glass and ceramic fuses on your TV’s power supply board may blow in certain situations and need replacing.
 To replace a fuse, the repairman opens the TV to access the power panel and swaps out the fuse.
 Bear in mind that the TV may have a more serious electrical problem if the fuse blows more than once.

 TV backlight replacements cost between $100 and $200 on average, depending on the television size and scale and the type and number of lights required.
 If you have LED lights, parts may be more expensive, leading to higher total costs.
 Usually when backlight problems occur, the bulbs or diodes are dead and need to be replaced.
 Replacing the TV backlight helps fix the problem where the TV is half or fully dark when turned on, and the image is only partially visible.

 TV panel replacement costs a minimum of $400 to $5,000 and often a lot more on some of the high-end 4K and Smart screen displays.
 Because the cost of a replacement panel is so high, it is usually more cost-effective to simply purchase a new television.
 Like the screen, this is due to the number of components involved.
 Therefore, most repair places will not offer panel replacement as a service.

 There are many different brands and companies that make TVs.
 Some brands specialize in certain types, while others make a wider range of products.
 It is common for the brand to impact the cost of repair because there may be specific issues or costs related to that brand.
 While you may choose a specific brand based on the technology, cost, or resolution, keep in mind that brands may also have varying costs for repairs and the repairs types that may be available.
 Regardless of brand, most TV repairs fall between $60 and $400, although some repairs may be higher.